Skip to content

 Supported Employment Pathways

-Supported employment programmes will enable individuals to develop the transferable skills and experiences they need for sustainable employment or appropriate pathways.
+Supported employment programmes will enable individuals to develop transferable skills and experiences.
+This will help towards sustainable employment and appropriate pathways.
 For example, through supported internships, volunteering and independent living.

 Programmes aim to develop independence, vocational and academic skills.
 They also aim to provide on-site work experience opportunities.
 You can find out more on the Careers East Sussex website: